developervagner/contatinhos/README.md

 # lista_contatinhos

  Um novo projeto Flutter.
 ## Getting Started

-This project is a starting point for a Flutter application.
+O projeto visa a implementação de uma lista de contatos.

 A few resources to get you started if this is your first Flutter project: